 I had to ask about operational challenges.
-I have been following the global youth movement led by Greta Thunberg and Extinction Rebellion.
+I have been following the global youth movement led by Greta Thunberg and Fridays for the Future.
 The protest movement has gained incredible traction, especially in the West.

 At the same time, the governments that these protestors are calling on for climate legislation are generally those of developed countries, major polluters.
 As a young American, I empathize with these activists’ concern for their future, as they are forced to appeal to a political machine powered by corporate funding and gridlocked by divisive dialogue.

 Morocco is significantly impacted by climate challenges, yet Morocco is not a historic polluter.
 The kingdom’s official development narrative emphasizes sustainable development and renewables.
 The country also holds an important position in maintaining stability within a volatile region.
-Youth activism here must involve a vastly different approach.
+Youth climate activism in Morocco must involve a vastly different approach.

 Brour maintained her no-nonsense stance as she addressed systemic operational challenges for MYCM.
 The activist mainly highlighted a lack of funding opportunities, closed doors to dialogue with policy makers, and insufficient media engagement.
-As far as she is concerned, MYCM’s work can only be truly efficient if all stakeholders collaborate with civil society.
+As far as she is concerned, the work of Morocco’s youth climate movement can only be truly efficient if all stakeholders collaborate with civil society.

 Brour’s frustration was as audible as her determination.
 “I’m talking to you honestly.
 The movement did a great job, and I think there are still many chapters of the Arab Youth Climate Movement doing a great job….
 But it’s not really how a youth climate movement should be.”

 She emphasized the need for capacity-building for youth members, pointing out that an essential part of the challenge lies in enhancing competencies that enable creative action based on advanced knowledge.
 Without that, she said, sounding rueful, the movement loses its spirit.